mreza0100/mamzi.net.github.io/pages/index.md

 - **Is our world deterministic?**
 - **Is our world working like a computer?**
 - **Is there randomness in our world?**
-- **Does that mean you are part of the computer, so everything we do is kinda programmed?**
+- **So we are also programmed?**

-But how can you logically prove that Earth is not a computer?
+- **If we are, what are the rules and conditions of our logic and emotions of mind?**

 How can you model the universe and life and start proving how things work?
+Spinoza did it, and I'm trying to do it too.

 #### The story doesn't make sense